13th Guards Tank Regiment: Russian service

 The tanks of the regiment were ordered into Moscow by the coup plotters known as the State Emergency Committee during the 1991 August Coup.
 President Boris Yeltsin ordered them into Moscow again during the 1993 October Coup, during which they shelled the White House on 4 October.
 Individual servicemen and elements of the regiment participated in the First Chechen War and the Second Chechen War.

 During the 2009 reform of the Russian Armed Forces, the 4th Guards Tank Division was reorganized as the 4th Separate Guards Tank Brigade, resulting in the disbandment of the regiment.
 The regiment was reformed in 2013 when the brigade was expanded into the 4th Guards Tank Division, which became part of the revived 1st Guards Tank Army a year later.
 In 2016, open-source intelligence data reported that the regiment was equipped with 63 T-80U and 31 T-80UE-1 main battle tanks.
 A battalion of 30 T-34/85 tanks was added to the regiment in 2019 to participate in the Moscow Victory Day Parade and reenactments, although tank crews conduct live-fire exercises.
 These tanks were manufactured in Czechoslovakia and donated to Russia by the Lao People's Army.

-In mid-2014, elements of the division, including personnel from the regiment, were sent to Ukraine to fight in the War in Donbas.
+In mid-2014, elements of the division, including personnel from the regiment, were sent to Ukraine to fight in the war in Donbas.

-With the rest of the 4th Guards Tank Division and 1st Guards Tank Army, the regiment participated in the 2022 Russian invasion of Ukraine, advancing on the Sumy axis.
+With the rest of the 4th Guards Tank Division and 1st Guards Tank Army, the regiment participated in the Russian invasion of Ukraine, advancing on the Sumy axis.
 During this period, Sergeant Vadim Shishimarin, a squad leader of the regiment, shot a civilian in Chupakhivka in response to orders from his superior on 28 February.
 After his surrender to Ukrainian troops, Shishimarin became the first Russian soldier tried and convicted of war crimes during the war.
-The regiment was forced to retreat in the Battle of Trostianets, after which Ukrainian intelligence reported that its commander had shot himself on 26 March, reportedly due to the discovery that 90% of his tank fleet was inoperable due to rampant parts theft.
-After the Russian retreat from Sumy Oblast, the regiment was committed to the Battle of Donbas with the 4th Guards Tank Division and fought in the Battle of Izium.
-There it has fought in the Battle of Rubizhne and the Battle of Sievierodonetsk.
+The regiment was forced to retreat from Trostianets, after which Ukrainian intelligence reported that its commander had shot himself on 26 March, reportedly due to the discovery that 90% of his tank fleet was inoperable due to rampant parts theft.
+After the Russian retreat from Sumy Oblast, the regiment was committed to the Donbas by early April, and reportedly took part in combat with Ukrainian forces near Sulyhivka in Kharkiv Oblast.
+In April 2022, elements of the regiment were reportedly seen near Sievierodonetsk, along with elements of the 423rd Guards Yampolsky Motor Rifle Regiment.